 While treating musculoskeletal disorders, doctor J. Girskis uses many components of yoga asanas in a form of various stretching exercises.
 The physician emphasizes, that, before assigning any exercises to his patients, he first examines and evaluates the overall musculoskeletal system and determines whether opposite muscle groups (agonists and antagonists) are working in harmony.

-When practicing yoga, the ligaments of some body segments become too loose and joint hypermobility occures.
-That's when after yoga practice muscle tonus imbalance happens (lets say bending your waist down, you manage to rest your elbows on the ground while the amplitude of the neck flexion is limited ) .
-Consequently muscle tonus imbalance paves the way to the other musculoskeletal disorders.
+When practicing yoga, the ligaments of certain body segments become too loose, and joint hypermobility occurs.
+That’s when after yoga practice muscle tonus imbalance happens (let's say bending your waist down, you manage to rest your elbows on the ground while the amplitude of the neck flexion is limited).Consequently, muscle tonus imbalance paves the way to other musculoskeletal disorders.